DAGMC H5M Files#

 0.1

-Linear tolerance for tessellation
+Linear tolerance for tessellation, in scaled-geometry units

 angular_tolerance